An Employee Who Is Allergic To Dogs Has To Navigate Her Now Pet-Friendly Workplace Because Her Boss Refused Her Request For Her Own Office

 It looks like OP helped another person figure out that their allergies could be triggered just by a dog's scent

 Workplace dynamics can often create conflict when personal health needs collide with organizational policies.
-Research from the University of Michigan indicates that workplace culture plays a significant role in how employees perceive their treatment regarding health accommodations.
 A supportive culture encourages open communication and problem-solving, while a rigid culture may lead to feelings of resentment and alienation.

 The employee’s situation highlights the need for organizations to develop policies that are not only compliant but also compassionate, taking into account the well-being of all employees.